 How well are guests complying with Walt Disney World’s mask rules?

 It varies by park, area, and even time of day.
-As of April 2021, we’re definitely noticing a lot more fatigue with the rules than even a couple months ago, but adherence is still pretty good.
+Prior to Walt Disney World making masks optional outdoors, we definitely noticed a lot more fatigue with the rules.
+Now that people have a breather outdoors, adherence indoors has improved.
 It’s typically around 95-98% compliance at the parks–a bit lower at night in World Showcase and at Disney Springs.

 Does Walt Disney World sell masks?